To create and produce performances that deepen the audiences’ understanding of the disability experience.

-- Inclusiveness in working with professionally trained artists with disabilities and advocating for better venue access for patrons and performers.
+- Inclusiveness in working with professionally trained artists with disabilities;

 During his third semester in theatre school in 1990, James Sanders became quadriplegic from a spinal cord injury.
-After a year of rehabilitation he returned to school to complete his training.
-What he found far more profound than the physical changes to which he needed to adapt were the shifts in perceptions he experienced from his peers and instructors.
-For the first time in his life he was being told what he could or could not do before he even tried.
-He quickly learned that the attitudinal barriers he would experience as a person with a disability would be much more difficult to navigate than the physical barriers.
-He set out to change this.
+Upon returning to school after a year’s rehab to complete his training, James discovered that the attitudinal barriers he experienced as a person with a disability were way more difficult to navigate than the physical barriers.

-In 1998 James completed his studies and graduated as valedictorian from Simon Fraser University with a Bachelor of Fine Arts in theatre.
-Shortly after, inspired by a commitment from long-time friend and theatre professional Bob Frazer, James founded Realwheels.
-Together, James and Bob set out to normalize disability by performing in a play that had nothing to do with James’ physicality.
-Not finding anything published that satisfied them, they invited Kevin Kerr to write a new play expressly for them.
-These three core artists proceeded to attract some of Vancouver’s finest theatre practitioners including Roy Surette and Sven Johansson, who collaborated on Realwheels’ first production Skydive.
+In 1998 James completed his studies and graduated as valedictorian from Simon Fraser University with a BFA in theatre.
+James founded Realwheels in 2003, and together with long-time friend / theatre professional Bob Frazer, they set out to change perceptions about disability by performing in a play that had nothing to do with James’ physicality.
+They invited Kevin Kerr to write a new play expressly for them, and these three core artists proceeded to attract some of Vancouver’s finest theatre practitioners including Roy Surette and Sven Johansson, all collaborating on Realwheels’ first production, Skydive.

 Realwheels continues to be an integrated company.
 We believe disability isn’t binary, with a simple on-off.
 Many of us exist somewhere along the spectrum.
-We’re all challenged on some level and the human experience is defined by how we manage those challenges and how we optimize as a broader community to ensure everyone has the opportunity to self-actualize.
+We’re all challenged on some level.
+We’re interested in how we manage those challenges, and how to optimize as a broader community to ensure everyone has the same opportunities.

 - Jessie Richardson Theatre Award – Outstanding Production – Creeps (2017)